PYatiM/College-Stuff/OS/README.md

                                                      OS LAB PROGRAMS

-This is a repo to mark down the observations, algorithms and programs done in the OS lab.
+This is a folder to record observations, algorithms, and programs developed in the OS lab.